The 20 Best Things to do in Mendoza Argentina

 Museums

-Museo del Área Fundacional
+9. Museo del Área Fundacional

 This museum is found in the old center, pre-earthquake.
 It’s about a 30-minute walk from Plaza Independencia and is also a stop on the Mendoza City Bus Tour.
 All information in this museum is in Spanish.
 It tells the history of the city, and you can see the foundation of the old Cabildo which was destroyed in the earthquake.

-Espacio Contemporáneo de Arte “Eliana Molinelli”
+10. Espacio Contemporáneo de Arte “Eliana Molinelli”

 This contemporary art space is on the corner just across the street from Plaza San Martin.
 It is closed on Sundays.
-Unfortunately it was closed every time I attempted to go, as they were switching the exhibits.
+Unfortunately, it was closed every time I attempted to go, as they were switching the exhibits.
 However, the reviews on Google speak very highly of this museum.

-MMAMM
+11. MMAMM

 This is Mendoza’s modern art museum.
 The entry is totally free.
 It can easily be found in the center of the Plaza de Independencia.
 You just need to walk down the stairs to reach it, and there are entries on both sides.
-This was a really interesting and well-curated museum of contemporary works from paintings, drawings, sculptures, and multi media installations.
+This was a really interesting and well-curated museum of contemporary works from paintings, drawings, sculptures, and multi-media installations.

-Museo del Pasado Cuyano
+12. Museo del Pasado Cuyano

 Unfortunately, this museum was closed when I tried to go (even though it was open according to Google).
 Foreigners pay 1000 pesos, while Argentinians pay 500 pesos.
 It was previously the home of Mendoza’s governors Francisco and Emilio Civit.
 The museum shows a look into Mendoza’s history.

-Eating/Going Out in Mendoza
+Eating/Going Out in Mendoza City Center

-Avenida Arístides Villanueva
+13. Avenida Arístides Villanueva

 This street stretches from Parque San Martin to Avenida Belgrano.
 It is a street full of restaurants and cafes.
 A very happening place to go out at night, or find lunch or dinner.
 The street never seems to sleep.
-Even on Sunday mornings you can hear the sounds of Reggaeton.
-If you’re looking for a peaceful place, this is not it.
-If you like to sleep without interruptions, I highly advise against finding accommodation on this street.
-If you do, get yourself some good ear plugs.
+Even on Sunday mornings, you can hear the sounds of Reggaeton.

-Avenida Juan B. Justo
+14. Avenida Juan B. Justo

 About 7 blocks to the north of Avenida Arístides you’ll find the Avenida Juan B. Justo.
 It’s known for its cheap food options and nightlife.
 Here you can find a ton of restaurants and cafes.
-It’s totally dead on Sundays though, don’t bother.
+It’s totally dead on Sundays though, so don’t bother.
 There is a bar called El Container that hosts language meet-ups for foreigners every Tuesday night.

-Paseo La Alameda
+15. Paseo La Alameda

-This is a tree lined road with restaurants, bars, and cafes.
+This is a tree-lined road with restaurants, bars, and cafes.
 During the day, this area is quite dead.
 But at night, it really comes alive.

-Mercado Central
+16. Mercado Central

-This is a standard central market in Argentina, but interesting to walk around in.
+This is a standard central market in Argentina, but it was interesting to walk around in.
 It is full of fiambre options (cut meat and cheese), a ton of different hanging meats, and other treats.
 There are a few places to eat lunch in the back.

-Sarmiento Street
+17. Sarmiento Street

 This is a peatonal (pedestrian only) street.
 It is just three blocks long, starting from the east side of Plaza Independencia until Avenida San Martin.
 There are a ton of restaurants and great cafes along this pedestrian street.

-La Central Vermuteria
+18. La Central Vermuteria

-The Cacheuta Thermal Baths
+19. The Cacheuta Thermal Baths

-Wineries in Maipu
+20. Wineries in Maipu

 It is incredibly easy to reach Maipu from the city center of Mendoza.
-You just need to take the red train south 30 minutes, and you can even use your same SUBE card from Buenos Aires.
-There are a ton of bodegas both inside the city center, as well as outside.
-You definitely cannot walk to all of them so I suggest either renting a bike (Wine & Ride), or doing a tour.
-Click here to read my review on Wine & Ride.
+You just need to take the red train south for 30 minutes, and you can even use your same SUBE card from Buenos Aires.

 Where to Stay in Mendoza